Home icon

 What Is Play?

-• It is important for adults to understand the importance and concepts of play to support a child’s development.
+• It is important for adults to understand the importance and concepts of play to support a child’s development, as illustrated in the article What does play mean?
 Children learn through play.
 What might seem trivial at the surface can be very profound.
 It can be spontaneous and imaginative, yet it often follows social norms.

-• While difficult to define, recent research describes play as active, voluntary, fun, and often spontaneous.
+• While difficult to define, play is active, voluntary, fun, and often spontaneous.

 Types of Play